🔼The name Waheb: Summary

 Since את commonly marks the accusative, the phrase את־והב בסופה appears to be only the final end of a sentence that's been cut in half.
 Why the author of Numbers, who quoted from the Book of the Wars of YHWH, may have decided to begin his quote half-way a sentence is not explained.
 Some scholars declare that either the author or a later copying scribe made an error and accidentally left the opening part of our sentence out.
 To others is seems obvious that by his half-quote, the author is trying to convey something that we don't understand (yet).

 We don't have the Book of the Wars of YHWH anymore, so we don't know what it was.
 But it seems plausible that it told the advancement of Yahwism (which is not a religion but the study of how creation works; a kind of proto-science) as a "war" fought by Yahwists against the various religions.
 The Torah tells the same story, but as a journey of a people that adhered to natural law (which leads to harmony, prosperity and completion) and away from cultures that adhered to artificial law (which can only lead to sickness, conflict and demise).

 Whether it's a name or not, waheb probably comes from the verb יהב (yahab), meaning to give:

-To a Hebrew audience, the name Waheb probably meant something like Gift or Situation At Hand.
+To a Hebrew audience, the name Waheb probably meant something like Gift or Beloved.